- My Approach

 Therapy Group for Therapists: Dr. Steiner also offers a group for therapists, to help them with their own personal growth and deal with the unique needs of mental health professionals.

-Therapy Group for Pre-Licensed and Early Career Therapists: Dr. Steiner also offers a group for therapists, to help them with their own personal growth and deal with the unique needs of mental health professionals.
+Therapy Group for Pre-Licensed and Early Career Therapists: Dr. Steiner also offers a group for early career therapists, to help them with their own personal growth and deal with the unique needs of early career mental health professionals.

 Note: All of Dr. Steiner's groups are designed for individuals who have either have been in, or are currently in psychotherapy, are not in crisis, and are motivated to change.
 There are many groups that are short term or designed to help people who are in crisis.
 For more information, see group therapy referral resources.